HRR Anchor and the TRIPS treadmill test

 • This is not a maximal-effort test.

-• The goal is to estimate a believable baseline walking state.
+• The goal is to estimate a stable baseline walking state.

 • Better baseline anchors can improve planner realism.

-• Conservative, repeatable anchors are usually better than overfit ones.
+• Conservative, repeatable anchors are better than overfit ones.

 Still need help?
 Send a Little Note to Backpacking Light Send a Little Note to Backpacking Light